On this page...

 Head Start Program Performance Standards (HSPPS)

-Accountability: Head Start grantees that provide services to children and families must meet the HSPPS and the requirements set forth in the Head Start Act of 2007.
+Accountability: Head Start recipients that provide services to children and families must meet the HSPPS and the requirements set forth in the Head Start Act of 2007.
 The Office of Head Start also offers direction through Program Instructions and Information Memorandums.
-More guidance is available to grantees through their federal program specialist.
+More guidance is available to recipients through their federal program specialist.

 - Language and Literacy